JohnBergant/jotd/README.md

 # Joke of the Day (JOTD) Service

-A Spring Boot application that serves jokes, including a daily featured jokeDocument.
-This service provides a RESTful API for creating, retrieving, updating, and deleting jokes, with special endpoints for random jokes and the jokeDocument of the day.
+A Spring Boot application that serves jokes, including a daily featured joke.
+This service provides a RESTful API for creating, retrieving, updating, and deleting jokes, with special endpoints for random jokes and the joke of the day.

 ## Features

-- 🌞 **Joke of the Day**: Automatically selects and caches a daily jokeDocument
+- 🌞 **Joke of the Day**: Automatically selects and caches a daily joke
-- 🎲 **Random Jokes**: Retrieve random jokes from the entire collection or by category
-- 🔍 **Category Filtering**: Find jokes by specific categories
 - 🔒 **Secured Endpoints**: Authentication for content management
 - 📝 **Full CRUD Operations**: Create, read, update, and delete jokes
 - 📊 **Actuator Endpoints**: Monitor application health and metrics